 Calcineurin inhibitor medications require a prescription and should be discussed with a physician.
 Dermatologists will use calcineurin inhibitors as an alternative to topical steroids so that steroid use can be reduced.
 One of the drawbacks with topical calcineurin inhibitors is that they tend to be more expensive than steroids based on each patient’s insurance plan.

-One of the controversial concerns with topical calcineurin inhibitors is that they may be associated with a higher risk for developing cancers.
+One of the controversial concerns with topical calcineurin inhibitors is that they may be associated with a higher risk of developing cancers.
 However, studies have shown that there is no overall increase in the development of cancers with the use of topical calcineurin inhibitors.[24,25]

 Alternative #5: Regular Use of Dilute Bleach Baths